 Install Cacti

-Now that all the servers are installed run the commands below to establish additional requirements for Cacti.
+Now that all the servers have been installed run the commands below to establish additional requirements for Cacti.

 sudo apt-get install cacti snmp snmpd snmp-mibs-downloader rrdtool